 Parkland is a decidedly white-collar city, with fully 95.30% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Parkland is a city of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Parkland who work in management occupations (22.39%), sales jobs (18.48%), and office and administrative support (10.73%).

 Also of interest is that Parkland has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Parkland telecommute to their jobs.
-Overall, about 11.11% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.11% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.